 1.5.2 During the proceeding S Barrell recommended that the GSG develops of a GCW communication plan, as well as key performance/success indicators to measure the results and impact of GCW, given the GCW engagements with organizations outside WMO.
 The meeting addressed these proposals with appropriate actions, as recorded in this report.

-1.5.3 During the meeting, Mr Charpentier urged the GCW experts to conduct the assessment of product development in direct correlation with the RRR, and documenting requirements in support of additional applications, e.g. for marine transportation in the polar regions.
+1.5.3 During the meeting, the Secretariat urged the GCW experts to conduct the assessment of GCW applications and product development in direct correlation with the WMO Rolling Review of Requirements (RRR), and identify (i) those already covered (or potentially covered) by existing WMO Application Areas (AAs) (e.g. for marine transportation in the polar regions) whereby GCW could provide additional input, and (ii) those which should be regarded as independent from existing AAs and for which new AAs could be proposed.

 2. GCW WORKING GROUPS PROGRESS AND RESULTS